1927 FA Cup final: Post match and aftermath

 The Cardiff City victory in the 1927 FA Cup Final remains the only time that the trophy has been won by a team outside England.
 At the time it had been widely referred to as the "English Cup".
 This was a highlight of the coverage in the press afterwards, the Daily Mirror using the headline "How England's Football Cup Went to Wales", as was the volume of singing that took place during the proceedings.
 An article in the Hull Daily Mail even went as far as to suggest that the match would be remembered for the singing specifically, calling it the "Singing Final".
 There was an open air radio broadcast of the match in Cathays Park attended by 15,000 fans, and after the victory the team's colours were strung throughout the city, and local shopkeepers made replicas of the trophy out of butter to display in shop windows.
-Cardiff goalkeeper Tom Farquharson, who became the first Irish goalkeeper to win the FA Cup, acquired the match ball after the game and donated it to the Church.
+Cardiff goalkeeper Tom Farquharson, who became the first Irish goalkeeper to win the FA Cup, acquired the match ball after the game and donated it to his church, which subsequently auctioned it for funds.
 The ball is now stored at the Welsh Sports Hall of Fame at St Fagans National Museum of History.